MaxCDN/iptell/docs.md

 * GET /v1/blacklisted/{ip}

-If the request is successful, you should receive something like this:
+In case the given ip has been blacklisted by some RBL, you should receive a list such as the one below:

 {% highlight json %}
 [